Leslie Van Houten: Re-trial

-Van Houten was granted a retrial in 1977 due to the failure to declare a mistrial when her lawyer died.
+Van Houten was granted a retrial in 1977 due to the failure to declare a mistrial when Ronald Hughes, her lawyer, died.
 Her defense argued that Van Houten's capacity for rational thought had been diminished due to LSD use and Manson's influence.
 The jury could not agree on a verdict.
 According to what the jury foreman later told reporters, they thought it was difficult on the basis of the evidence to determine whether Van Houten's judgment had been unimpaired enough for a verdict of first degree murder rather than manslaughter.

 It was reported in the news media that because of time already served, Van Houten could go free that year if she was convicted of manslaughter.
 By law, prosecutors are not allowed to mention the possibility of the defendant being released on parole when arguing for a murder rather than manslaughter conviction because it is considered highly prejudicial to the defendant.

 Second re-trial

 The prosecution in 1970–71 had emphasized that the motive had nothing to do with robbery and the killers ignored valuable pieces of property.
-At Van Houten's second re-trial, the prosecution, who were now being aided by a specialist in diminished responsibility, altered the charges by using the theft of food, clothing and a small sum of money taken from the house to add a charge of robbery, whereby the felony murder rule tended to undermine a defense of reduced capacity.
-She was on bond for six months before being found guilty of first degree murder.
+At Van Houten's second re-trial in 1978, the prosecution, who were now being aided by a specialist in diminished responsibility, altered the charges by using the theft of food, clothing and a small sum of money taken from the house to add a charge of robbery, whereby the felony murder rule tended to undermine a defense of reduced capacity.
+She was on bond for six months before being found guilty of first-degree murder.
 Van Houten was given a life sentence that entailed eligibility for parole, for which the prosecutor said she would one day be suitable.

 Post-trial events

 After the first trial, Van Houten and her female co-conspirators Susan Atkins and Patricia Krenwinkel were housed in a special housing unit built at the California Institution for Women.
 They were initially kept separate from the prison population, because they were viewed as a threat to the other inmates.

 In the early 1970s, Van Houten, Atkins and Krenwinkel worked with a social worker, Karlene Faith, who sought to help them re-establish their identities separate from the Manson Family.
 Faith later wrote a book about her work with the women, The Long Prison Journey of Leslie Van Houten.
 In the book, Faith tells how two of the women believed that they would "grow wings and become fairies" after the expected race war had occurred.
-The women told Faith that they obtained this belief from Manson.
+The women told Faith that they obtained that belief from Manson.
 Faith viewed all three of the Manson women as victims, and lobbied for their early release from prison.
 Faith's work with the Manson women was later portrayed in the feature film, Charlie Says.

 Van Houten was also befriended by film director John Waters.
-Moreover, he campaigned for her early release from prison.
+He also campaigned for her early release from prison.

 In 1975, the Manson women were moved to the general population at the California Institution for Women.